PratikMane0112/TokenFlix/README.md

-# Computer Network Project with Socket Programming in C
+# Computer Network Project with Socket Programming in C language

 Architecture of socket programming -